C&G 2391-52 Inspection and Testing Course

-Worth Knowing: A 2391 qualification is currently required in order to gain your JIB grading as an approved electrician.
+A 2391 qualification is currently required in order to gain your JIB grading as an approved electrician.
 There are initial (2391-50) and periodic (2391-51) qualifications available but you can save time and money with our combined 2391-52 course.
 The course has been introduced to streamline and simplify the qualifications required to carry our advanced inspection and testing.
-Until July 2017 most people would take a combined 2394/2395 course which required 1 online exam, 2 practical assessments and 2 written exams.
-This new qualification only requires 1 online multiple choice exam, 1 written assignment and 1 practical assessment.

-Note: There is no practical training, as such we strongly recommend you have 6 months testing experience before taking this course:
+There is no practical training, as such we strongly recommend you have 6 months testing experience before taking this course:

 The course will cover the specific methods of inspecting and testing all types of installations, whether single or three-phase, to the current requirements of BS 7671.
 It covers the inspection and testing techniques as given in IET Guidance Note 3 and how to professionally complete Certification and Reports.